 Cinque Terre is noted for its beauty.
 Over centuries, people have carefully built terraces to cultivate grapes and olives on the rugged, steep landscape right up to the cliffs that overlook the Mediterranean Sea.

-Cinque Terre used to be traditional fishing villages, hence why the houses were built so high.
-Eversince the boom of social media people started posting pictures of the villages of Cinque Terre the the massive of tourist flocked to Cinque Terre all year round especially summer.
-Many stay in La Spezia and day trip to the villages because the accommodation in Cinque Terre does get expensive.
-Simply because the villages are small and there are not many.
-If you are eyeing to stay in the villages, do book ahead.
-Cinque Terre consist of 5 Villlages: Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso.
+The breathtaking views of harbors far below the wild but hospitable coastline along with the medieval fortresses and plentiful vines and vibrant colors does make a memorable holiday.
+And ever since the boom of social media, people started posting pictures of the villages of Cinque Terre so the massive amount of tourist flocked to Cinque Terre all year round especially in the summer.
+Many stay in La Spezia and do day trip to the villages because the accommodation in Cinque Terre does get expensive.
+Simply because the villages are small and there are not many accommodation available.

+After swimming we set to explore the 3 villages in one day which to be honest is a stretch and I wished we had stay for a day longer.
 The villages are linked by Cinque Terre express train and sometimes regional train.
 So there is always a train every 15 – 30 minutes and then every hour after 7pm in summer.
 There is daily ticket for the train cost €16 which is a good option if you want to explore the villages in one day so you don’t have to buy ticket from the machine everytime.
 Each ticket within 5 villages between La Spezia and Levanto cost €4 each way.